-FY22 NBFC-MFIs Promoter shareholdin g Promoter shareholding through promoter group/ financial sponsors Listed /Unlisted Change in promoter CreditAccess Grameen Ltd 73.85% Entire shareholding is held with CreditAccess India NV Yes Founder is not active in the business Fusion Micro Finance Ltd 85.57% Of the total 85.57%, 6.59% is held by Mr.Devesh Sachdev, Rest is with Honey Rose Investments Ltd (48.65%),Creation Investments Fusion (29.97%) and others Yes Yes.
-Incorporated as Ambience Fincap Pvt Ltd and later, in 2009, after takeover by Devesh Sachdev, company name was changed to Fusion Micro Finance Ltd Asirvad Microfinance Ltd 99.43% Of the total 99.43%, 1.92% is held by Mr. S.V.Raja Vidyanathan (Founder) and rest by Manappuram Finance Ltd No Yes.
-Manappuram Finance Ltd took over the company in 2015 Muthoot Microfin Ltd 74.79% Of the total 74.79%, 54.46% is held by Muthoot Fincorp Ltd and remaining by individual promoters In process No change in promoters Annapurna Finance Pvt Ltd 9.93% Information not available No No change in promoters IIFL Samasta Finance Ltd 74.75% Of the total 74.75%, 74.71% is held by IIFL Finance Ltd and remaining by Narayanaswamy Venkatesh No Yes.
-IIFL acquired stake in Samasta Microfinance in 2017 Satin Creditcare Network Ltd 36.69% Of the total 36.69%, 33.96% is held by Trishashna Holdings & Investments Private Ltd and remaining by other promoters and promoter groups No No change in promoters Svatantra Microfin Pvt Ltd 82.46% Entire shareholding is with Ms. Ananyashree Birla No Yes.
-In 2019, 98.02% shareholding was transferred to Ananyashree Birla from investment companies of Aditya Birla Group Spandana Sphoorty Financial Ltd 62.62% Of the total 62.62%, 42.41% is held by Kangchenjunga Ltd, Padmaji Ganjireddy (promoter) holds 14.91% and remaining is held by other promoter and promoter group Yes Yes.
-The founder promoter resigned in 2021
+FY23 NBFC-MFIs Promoter shareholdin g Promoter shareholding through promoter group/ financial sponsors Listed /Unlisted Change in promoter CreditAccess Grameen Ltd 72.44% Entire shareholding is held by CreditAccess India NV Yes Founder is not active in the business Fusion Micro Finance Ltd 67.96% Of the total 67.96%, 4.87% is held by Devesh Sachdev, rest is with Honey Rose Investments Ltd (39.37%) Creation Investments Fusion (23.72%), and others Yes Yes.
+Incorporated as Ambience Fincap Pvt Ltd, and after takeover by Devesh Sachdev, company name was changed to Fusion Micro Finance Ltd in 2009 Asirvad Microfinance Ltd 97.60% Entire shareholding is held by Manappuram Finance Ltd In process Yes.
+Manappuram Finance Ltd took over the company in 2015 Muthoot Microfin Ltd 74.79% Of the total 74.79%, 54.46% is held by Muthoot Fincorp Ltd and remaining by individual promoters No No change in promoters Annapurna Finance Pvt Ltd 9.93% Information not available No No change in promoters IIFL Samasta Finance Ltd 99.80% Of the total 99.80%, 99.51% is held by IIFL Finance Ltd and remaining by Narayanaswamy Venkatesh and Shivaprakash Deviah No Yes.
+IIFL acquired stake in Samasta Microfinance in 2017 Satin Creditcare Network Ltd 39.45% Of the total 39.45%, 37.05% is held by Trishashna Holdings & Investments Pvt Ltd and remaining by other promoters and promoter groups Yes No change in promoters Svatantra Microfin Pvt Ltd 82.46% Entire shareholding is with Ananyashree Birla No Yes .
+In 2019, 98.02% shareholding was transferred to Ananyashree

-Belstar Microfinance Ltd 14.29% Of the total 14.29%, 13.45% is held by Sarvam Finance Inclusion Trust, and remaining by promoter and other promoter group No Yes.
-The company was acquired by the Hand in Hand Group, a non- governmental organisation, in September 2008 and then Muthoot Finance acquired ~60% share (as of March 2022) in 2016 -------------------------- -------- --- ---- --
+Birla from investment companies of Aditya Birla Group Spandana Sphoorty Financial Ltd 63.00% Of the total 63%, 41.28% is held by Kangchenjunga Ltd, 14.50% by Padmaji Ganjireddy (promoter) and remaining by other promoters and promoter groups Yes Yes.
+The founder promoter resigned in 2021 Belstar Microfinance Ltd 13.05% Of the total 13.05%, 12.26% is held by Sarvam Finance Inclusion Trust, and remaining by promoters and other promoter groups No Yes.
+The company was acquired by the Hand in Hand Group, a non- governmental organisation, in September 2008, and then, Muthoot Finance acquired ~60% share (as of March 2022) in 2016

-Note:\ Mrs. Vinatha Reddy (founder) is no longer part of the board.
+Note: Mrs. Vinatha Reddy (founder) is no longer part of the board.
 The company is professionally managed.
 Source: Company reports, CRISIL MI&A Research